Skip to content

 • Crisis Text Line: Text HOME to 741741

-• Online therapy platforms: BetterHelp and Talkspace offer flexible, private therapy
+• BetterHelp and Talkspace: Flexible, private online therapy

 There’s no shame in needing support.
-The strongest creators are the ones who build support systems before they need them.
+The strongest creators build support systems before they need them.

 Emergency Protocols

 Have a plan for worst-case scenarios before they happen.
-When you’re in crisis is not the time to figure out your response.
+Crisis is not the time to figure out your response.

 If You’re Doxxed

-1. Document everything — screenshot the doxxing posts, save URLs, note the date and time
+1. Document everything — screenshot the posts, save URLs, note dates and times

 2. Report to every platform where your information appears